 2. How to Avoid Data Loss?

-You can backup your data by using iTunes or you can make use of a third-party tool like iMyFone iTransor (free backup tool and iOS 12 supported) to selectively backup the iPhone data.
-It is one of the most reliable tools that offer the useful features such as selective backup, selective restore, and extracting data (almost more than 20 types of data) from iOS devices or backup files.
+You can backup your data by using iTunes or you can make use of a third-party tool like iMyFone iTransor (free backup tool and iOS 13/12 supported) to selectively back up the iPhone data.
+It is one of the most reliable tools that offer useful features such as selective backup, selective restore, and extracting data (almost more than 20 types of data) from iOS devices or backup files.
 It is compatible with macOS as well as Windows.

-Have a look on this step-by-step guide about using iMyFone iTransor for selectively backup data on your iPhone.
-Download and install the iMyFone iTransor tool in your computer and launch it.
+Have a look at this step-by-step guide about using iMyFone iTransor for selectively back up data on your iPhone.
+Download and install the iMyFone iTransor tool on your computer and launch it.

 Step 1: Select 'Acquire Backup from Device & iCloud' from the left panel of the screen.
 Click Back Up Device.
 Then choose the desired tabs for backup, such as 'Contacts', 'WhatsApp', 'Messages' or 'WeChat'.
 You can also choose to backup your whole iPhone.
 You can keep all the backups without overwriting the previous backups (iTunes will overwrite the previous backup if you make a new backup).

-Note: You will be able to separately backup more types of files in the near future with the new version of the tool if you want partial backup.
+Note: You will be able to separately backup more types of files shortly with the new version of the tool if you want a partial backup.
 It currently supports only these four file types for separate backup.

 Step 2: Now, choose 'Back Up' and wait until the backup completion notification appears on the screen.
 It is very easy to use.
-You can choose to separately restore the backup to your device in future using iMyFone iTransor..
+You can choose to separately restore the backup to your device in the future using iMyFone iTransor...

 3. How to Unlock iPhone

-There are multiple ways to unlock your phone, when you have been locked away for the password suddenly doesn't work or changed itself.
+There are multiple ways to unlock your phone when you have been locked away for the password suddenly doesn't work or change itself.
 The most popular solutions to this problem are restarting your iPhone forcibly, restoring it on recovery mode, and erasing iPhone from iCloud.

 3.1.
 Force restart iPhone